Prithvi Mudra Benefits

-Thus Prithvi mudra is a symbolic gesture of the hands often practiced as part of meditation and also as part of therapeutic yoga sequences in Ayurveda or a spiritual yoga practice to promote healing and mental stability within the body by balancing the disorder caused by the Prithvi Element and it is also practiced as a part of meditation.
+Often Prithvi Mudra is practiced as a part of therapeutic yoga sequences in yoga practice or in Ayurveda to promote healing and mental stability within the body by balancing the disorder caused by the Prithvi Element and it is also practiced as a part of meditation.

-For the preparation of this mudra, the thumb and ring fingers are used in both hands.
-The ring finger denotes the Earth element, whereas the thumb represents the Fire element.
+For the preparation of this mudra, the thumb and ring fingers of both the hands are used.

 Other names of Prithvi mudra

-In Prithvi Mudra, Earth and Fire element plays a prominent role as Earth Mudra is formed by Thumb and Ring or Anamika finger, which is associated with Fire and Earth elements, respectively.
+In Prithivi Mudra, Earth and Fire element plays a prominent role as Earth Mudra is formed by Thumb and Ring or Anamika finger, which is associated with Fire and Earth elements, respectively.

-According to Yoga Mudra Vigyan, the action of Prithvi, i.e., Earth is Dominant over the Agni, i.e., Fire.
+According to Yoga Mudra Vigyan, in this mudra the action of Prithvi, i.e., Earth element is Dominant over the Agni, i.e., Fire element.

 So by this nature of Mudra, it is also named Prithvi-Vardhak Mudra.